Care

 Avoid Acidic Ingredients

 Unlined copper pans have no protective non-reactive barrier in between the ingredients and the copper.
-These are not safe to use with every type of food because the copper will react with acidic foods like fruits.
-Preparing acidic foods in an unlined copper pan will break down the metal and leach copper into the food.
+These are not safe to use with every type of food because the copper will react with acidic ingredients, which in turn break down the metal and leach copper into the food.

 Use the Right Utensils

-To prevent the lining from becoming scratched or otherwise damaged, use gentle cooking utensils made from silicon or wood.
+To prevent the lining from becoming scratched or otherwise damaged, use soft cooking utensils made from silicon or wood.
 If the lining of your copper pan wears out, either have it repaired (tin-lined pans) or replaced (stainless steel-lined pans).
-It's also a good idea to read the specifications for your lined copper pans to ensure you don't exceed their heat ratings.
+It's also a good idea to read the specifications for your lined copper pans to ensure you don't exceed their heat ratings—ours is safe up to 800F, but other brands differ.

 Is Copper Cookware Compatible With Induction Cooktops?